-Plaintiffs calculated that if DHS had increased its foster payments to keep up with inflation and Hawaii's cost of living, the payments would be over \$1,000 per month.
-Plaintiffs asked the Court for prospective relief (relief in the future) of (1) an increase in payments going forward; and (2) changes to the way DHS calculates its payments going forward.
+Plaintiffs calculated that if DHS had increased its foster payments to keep up with changes in Hawaii's cost of living, the payments would be over \$1,000 per month.
+Plaintiffs asked the Court to require DHS: (1) to increase the payments going forward; and (2) to change the way DHS calculates its payments going forward.